Making a good landing page isn’t rocket science—but it does take some work.

-While researching this article, I chatted with one of the representatives from IwillTeachYouToBeRich.
-She was helpful and courteous, and answered my questions.
-Besides, I knew, as a customer, that the company was present and responsive.
-If I had any questions about signing up for the course, I knew I would be able to get answers:
+As a result, I knew, as a customer, that the company was present and responsive.
+If I had any questions about their responsive websites, I knew I would be able to get answers.

-A large contact form on the TasksEveryDay landing page made it easy to get in touch with the company with any questions or concerns.
+For example, this large contact form on the TasksEveryDay landing page makes it easy to get in touch with the company with any questions or concerns.